#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 41:19 But all you're really doing is unpacking that generator into a data structure.

-41:32 Maybe you can just write a generator expression.
+41:32 Maybe you just write a generator expression.

-41:35 Like do you have square brackets or do you have parentheses around the expression, but the effect or consequence of that is very significant at runtime.
+41:35 Like, do you have square brackets or do you have parentheses around the expression?

-41:51 And because these one-liners and we as coders tend to get addicted to these one-liners.
+41:50 And because these are these are these one liners and we as coders tend to get a text of these one liners.

 41:58 I have a couple of examples in the book.